mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 ## Experience it would be nice if you had, but isn’t required

 - **You’ve maintained an active repository before**.
-Maybe you’ve helped maintain a popular open source repo, or maybe you’ve worked on internal repos that saw contributions from multiple teams.
+Maybe you’ve helped maintain a popular open source repo, or perhaps you’ve worked on internal repos that saw contributions from multiple teams.
 Previous experience with highly active repo workflows is a definite plus for this role.
 - **You have used Material-UI before**.
 You have built a non trivial application with Material-UI in the past.
 You know the limitations of the library, you know a few areas that could be improved.
 - **You have contributed code to Material-UI before**.
 A history of contributing to Material-UI would be a definite plus.